 Retail merchandiser

-Retail merchandisers work closely with buyers to predict up-and-coming sales trends to ensure maximum profitability
+Retail merchandisers work closely with buyers to predict future sales and ensure maximum profitability

 Your role as a retail merchandiser is to ensure that products appear in the right store or website, at the right time and in the right quantities.
 This involves working closely with buying teams to accurately forecast trends, plan stock levels and monitor performance.

 You'll play a key role in maximising profits by setting prices, managing the performance of ranges and planning promotions and markdowns.
-Other responsibilities will include overseeing the delivery and distribution of stock and deal with suppliers.
+Other responsibilities include overseeing the delivery and distribution of stock and dealing with suppliers.

 While the buyer selects the lines, the merchandiser decides how much money should be spent, how many lines should be bought, and in what quantities.
 In smaller companies, both roles may be carried out by the same person.